MauriceZilian/Cybersecurity__NIST/work_sample_NIST/work_sample_NIST.md

 ## 📘 Scenario

 As part of an exercise to apply the NIST Cybersecurity Framework, a security incident was simulated at a fictional company.
 Internal network communication suddenly came to a complete halt.
-Analysis revealed the cause to be a flood attack using ICMP packets – a classic form of Distributed Denial-of-Service (DDoS) attack in which massive, manipulated requests overload network resources.
+Analysis revealed the cause to be a flood attack using ICMP packets.
+This is a classic form of Distributed Denial-of-Service (DDoS) attack in which massive, manipulated requests overload network resources.

 ---